 10. In addition to the formal disciplinary systems that exist for both judges and lawyers, there should be created a more informal system -- to be used at the option of the person offended -- by which those accused of gender bias infractions will first receive a notice and an opportunity to discuss the situation before any official disciplinary measures are considered.

-The Implementation Committee is reviewing a draft informal complaint process to address bias related complaints.
+The Implementation Committee has submitted to the Supreme Court an informal complaint process to address bias related conduct.

 B. JURY SERVICE